 GOOD GRIEF: Plants for Tender Times

 I greet the great Cedar who stands at the top of the path and walk on during this rare sunny day in January.
-The air is crisp and quiet, my footsteps out of place among creatures who know how to stay quiet and hidden if they want to - the white tail deer, the wood peckers, the robins.
+The air is crisp and quiet, my footsteps out of place among creatures who know how to stay quiet and hidden if they so desire - the white tail deer, the wood peckers, the robins.

-I love walking this trail during this time of year.
-Thanks to may plants taking a rest - thimbleberry, salmon berry, blackberry, cow parsnip, nettle - the forest floor is rather bare, save the fallen maple and cottonwood leaves and branches and the sword ferns.
-I can walk deep into the wood with more ease, less to trample.
-There is a clarity available to me when standing high on the ridge, a clarity I have often heard folks refer to when speaking of winter time, of January, as if in a metaphor.
+This trail enchants me all through the year, but especially so during this clear quiet of winter.
+Thanks to may plants taking a rest - thimbleberry, salmon berry, blackberry, cow parsnip, nettle - the forest floor appears rather bare, save the fallen maple and cottonwood leaves and branches and the green, erect sword ferns.
+Over the hummus I walk deep into the wood with more ease, seemingly less to trample.
+An otherworld clarity makes itself available to me when standing high on the ridge, otherworldly yet very much of this world, the winter world, the quiet world - a clarity I have often heard folks refer to when speaking of winter time, of January, as if in a metaphor.
 It is no metaphor, though.
 There is clarity here.
 Things have died and will live again.
-In me, in this forest, in the world at large that thinks its so far removed from these rhythms.
+In me, in this forest, in the world at large that thinks itself so far removed from these rhythms.
 It is not.

-The dying and getting clear process is not one that is comfortable but it is oh so familiar.
-It often comes through bouts of grief.
 A dear friend recently said “Part of grieving is letting go.
-That makes it different than sadness.”
-Of course it makes sense that the full moon in cancer, which passed now more than one week ago, brought many of us to our knees in grief, and for those who struggle to let themselves be brought to their knees, brought an intensity to their week.
-A pervasive gravity came over many of us.
-And I am always thankful for the plants that help me process these times and use to continue my ever important work of becoming a more alive, more whole, more intact human.
+That is what differentiates it from sadness.”
+Of course this walks across my heart just as the full moon in cancer, which passed now more than one week ago at the time of this writing, brought many of us, myself included, to our knees in grief.
+And for those who struggle to surrender to the divine, to “assume the position” as one of my teachers once spoke of prayer and grief, the moon's tides turned up a certain flavor of cancerian intensity.
+A pervasive gravity swept over many of us, and I am always thankful for the plants that help me process these times and engage them to continue my ever important work of becoming a more alive, more whole, more intact human.

 Willow, her lancet leaves absent from the branches during these dark winter months.
-I sit beneath her branches by the river and feel an upwell of emotions that was not there before.
+I sit beneath her branches by the river and feel an upwell of emotion that was not there before.
 I try to stuff it down.
 I get up thinking “well, it’s time to go anyway.
-I have to get groceries before getting to the shop and…” She pulls me back down.
+I have to things to do, groceries, work…” She pulls me back down.
 Sit.
 Sit with it.

-Astringent willow knows how to hold water, the water of your tears and of your heart and your tender body.
-She is rhythmic - she learned from the water, or maybe the water learned from her swing branches in the summer time.
-A biter taste, she associates us to the present, a gentle nudge.
-A long time material used to make baskets, she has literally been holding our shit for us, carrying it for us, easing our burdens.
+Astringent Willow knows how to hold water, the water of your tears and of your heart and your tender body.
+She is rhythmic - she learned from the water, or maybe the water learned from the rhythm of her branches swinging in the summer breeze.
+A bitter taste, she associates us to the present, a gentle nudge with a firm hand, an extension of a strong heart.
+Willow, long time basket-weaving material, she has literally been holding our shit for us, carrying our loads, easing our burdens.

 Thank you dear willow, good friend, old friend.

-Rosemary holds this with me and helps me call to the present that woman, that girl, that person who I once was or haven’t yet gotten the chance to be.
+Rosemary holds this with us and helps us as we call to the present that woman, that girl, that person who we once were or haven’t yet gotten the chance to be.

 Thank you good friend, old Rosemary, who was known by my grandmothers passed and passed and passed.

 Hawthorn.
 Bringer of blood, of life and spirit, to the very heart itself.
-Grief can not be tended from anywhere but the heart.
+Grief can not be tended without the heart.
+The squeezing of the chest, the choking back feeling, the final release of sweet salty wails that reveal how deeply we have loved all that has been lost and changed over.
 Aliments of the heart can often be seen when a life of unfelt grief has been lived.

-Her thorns protect, as all do.
 Become small and nestle close to her trunk.
-Her thorns will protect you as you feel your way down into your heart, bringing life blood, the blood of your spirit, to the organ so central to our well being, to our human being.
+Her thorns will protect you as you feel your way down into your heart, bringing life blood, the blood of your spirit, to the electrical organ so central to our well being, to our human being.

-Thank you Holy Thorn, offering my shelter as I am cracked open.
+Thank you, Holy Thorn, for offering me shelter as I am cracked open.

 Nettle calls us alive.
 Nettle is life itself, the life blood of the earth.
 Drink a strong infusion of nettle and tell me it does not give blood of the earth.

 When I harvest nettle, I do so with my bare hands.
 The sting reminds me of my barrier, of where I end and the world begins, a boundary that can be oh so helpful and deeply associating when moving through great grief.
-Great Grief also requires energy.
-It is no small thing.
-It asks a lot of our bodies.
-Nettle gives our bodies exactly that, a lot.
-The minerals and nutrients and blood of the earth given right to our very own blood, the blood that hawthorn is pumping to our holy hearts, hearts held by Willow as Rosemary tickles our memory and Yarrow… well yarrow.
+Great Grief also requires Great Energy.
+It is no small thing, asking much of our animal bodies.
+Nettle gives us capacity.
+The minerals and the nutrients and the blood of the earth given right to our very own blood, the blood that hawthorn is pumping to our holy hearts, hearts held by Willow as we float on the scent Rosemary’s ancient memory.
+And Yarrow… well yarrow.

 Yarrow.
 The great protector.
-She kept ache lies and his soldiers alive on many accounts, A protector of protectors.
-A lung opening herb, she stirs up stagnant grief settle at the bottom of the lungs.
-You know it.
-The unrelenting cough that comes at some point during the wild wails.
-The opening of the chest and the deeper breaths available after the grief has been felt and loved.
+She kept Achilles and his soldiers alive on many accounts, a protector of protectors, of the ones who fight for their people.
+A lung opening herb, she stirs up stagnant grief settled at the bottom of the lungs.
+You know it - the unrelenting cough that comes at some point during the wild wails, the opening of the chest and dropping of the shoulders, and the deeper breaths of new air available after the grief washed you clean.
 Yarrow is a friend to that place.

 Thank you nettle, green giver of good life.
 And Yarrow opener, protector.